Collage of illustrated school supplies and eyes, symbolizing the struggle of managing narcolepsy and school

 • A designated place and time (such as a nurse’s office after lunch) to take a nap

-• Additional time for taking tests or quizzes and flexible assignment deadlines
+• Additional time for completing tasks and flexible homework deadlines

 Staying alert

 One of the most challenging aspects of narcolepsy is staying alert and engaged when feeling an overwhelming need to sleep or zone out.
-There are ways to help keep you alert when in class or studying.
+There are ways to help keep your child alert when in class or doing homework.1,5

 Exercise